 Blessed, I was in a triangle instead of a pair, so the three of us saw each other and shared, and then several other women shared with me and then we generally milled around connecting with others in the room.

 When instructed to state in 45 seconds or less what we plan on doing when we leave the Summit to bring forth our learning, I said I will start an “I see you” Circle.
-How wonderful would that be, to have a Circle, where everyone said this to you, and you said it in return to others.
+How wonderful would that be, have a Circle, where everyone said this to you, and you said it in return for others.
 A place where we could share our stories of walking the talk, supporting the challenges we face.
 I look forward to this evolving.
-I’m not clear if it’s an in persons circle or a phone circle; one of the details to work out.
+I’m not clear if it’s an in-person circle or a phone circle; one of the details to work out.
 I’ve had several people say they would like to take part, all long distance, so I’m thinking it will be a phone circle.

-Barbara with Stephen’s support will be teaching a 6 month class starting in June; we were given the pitch and offer for a one time only discount if we signed up that day before leaving.
+Barbara with Stephen’s support will be teaching a 6-month class starting in June; we were given the pitch and offer for a one time only discount if we signed up that day before leaving.
 I totally understand the marketing side of things; what can I say…..even with that understanding, it soured things a bit for me.
 Perhaps part of my reaction is just that we had been so “high” on love and oneness energy, to suddenly be faced with mundane, low energy money decisions, was just a downer.

 Suddenly things were over and people were running out the door to the airport; there were hugs and tears and promises of being in touch.
 The room emptied.
 M and I headed to the bar.
 We sat there, in a nice sitting area behind the bar, for an hour and a half, just unwinding and talking about everything, she with a red wine, me with an O’Doul’s.
 As we crossed through the lobby we passed an attendee and stopped to chat….for what ended up being another hour and a half!
 It was a wonderful conversation and delightful connection.

-The rest of the evening M and I spent getting caught up on our personal lives; after all, we haven’t seen each other in many years!
+The rest of the evening M and I spent getting caught up in our personal lives; after all, we haven’t seen each other in many years!
 Monday morning M’s husband picked us up; I spent the day with them before flying home.
 M and I went shopping, and everywhere we went, not only were there parking places close at every stop, there were places right in front of the doors at two stops!
 In LA I can do this; amazing!
 (For those of you who don’t know, this is one of the ways the Universe and I converse, is through parking spaces, pull through, or right in front; whatever I ask for usually.)

 We had an uneventful trip to the airport (unlike in the morning when M’s husband found clogged freeways because of an armed suspect on the Berkley Campus.)
-The flight was also uneventful and the King Suite at the MicroTel, an unexpected but lovely upgrade.
+The flight was also uneventful and the King Suite at the Microtel, an unexpected but lovely upgrade.

 My head is still reeling with all the amazing people I met, and all their amazing projects and dreams.
 I hold each of them in my heart and wish for them everything they need to be successful.
 To everyone who attended or was involved with the Summit: I love you all!

-Thank you Dear Reader,
+Thank you, Dear Reader,